Incompatible observables in classical physics: A closer look at measurement in Hamiltonian mechanics: Continuous measurement over time, and simultaneous measurement of multiple observables

-Let's pause to consider the case in which the measurement record $\mathbf A^*$ is discarded.
-In this case we should skip update~\eqref{eq_BayesianUpdate}, which amounts to dropping the exponential factor and the omitted proportionality factor in~\eqref{eq_longEq2}.
-Taking then the limit $\Delta t\to dt$ describing a continuous succession of vanishingly-weak measurements, we arrive in this case (discarded measurement record) at
+I pause to consider the case in which the measurement record $\mathbf A^*$ is discarded.
+In this case one should skip update~\eqref{eq_BayesianUpdate2}, which amounts to dropping the exponential factor and the omitted proportionality factor in~\eqref{eq_longEq2}.
+Taking then the limit $\Delta t\to dt$ describing a continuous succession of vanishingly-weak measurements, I arrive in this case (discarded measurement record) at

-where we've introduced the well-known Liouville term $\{H,\rho\}$ accounting for the internal dynamics of the system under $H$~\cite{kardar2007statistical}, which we had been ignoring until now; and all quantities shown may be explicit functions of time.
-This is a Liouville-like master equation, with an additional second-order term due to the observer effect of measurement.
-We can get some sense for the effect of this new term as follows.
+where I have introduced the well-known Liouville term $\{H,\rho\}$ accounting for the internal dynamics of the system under $H$~\cite{kardar2007statistical}, which I had been ignoring until now; and all quantities shown may be explicit functions of time.
+This is a Liouville-like master equation, with an additional second-order term due to the disturbance caused by measurement.
+One can get some sense for the effect of this new term as follows.
 Let $B(q,p;t)$ denote any function over phase space, possibly explicitly time-dependent.
-Here and throughout let's use $\langle\,\cdot\,\rangle$ to denote the phase-space average:
+Here and throughout I will use $\langle\,\cdot\,\rangle$ to denote the phase-space average: